Fall Term Schedule

 |

-[Prerequisite: One previous course in Philosophy] The course addresses major questions in epistemology using a textbook, Richard Feldman's Epistemology, and recent philosophical readings.
+The course addresses major questions in epistemology, using recent philosophical readings.
 The questions include: What is knowledge?
-Do context or practical concerns affect what we know? 听Do we really know anything about the world around us?
+Do context or practical concerns affect what we know?
+Do we really know anything about the world around us?
 What makes a belief justified?
 When is disagreement rational?

 |